ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis_rtx_vs/threads.md

 	osThreadNew(thread3, NULL, NULL);	// Create thread3
 }
 ```
-## Create threads
+## Create Threads

-You can now implement the functionality of the threads themselves.
+Now you can implement the functionality of the threads themselves.
 Start with a simple example.
 Each thread will say hello, and then pause for a period, forever.

 Click on the `+` icon within the `Source Files` Group, and add a new file `threads.c`.
 Populate with the contents below.